Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Activity #9

 You and your child go shopping.
-Let your child choose canned goods and dry goods at the grocery store, bag the food, and pay the cashier.
+Let your child choose canned and dry goods at the grocery store, bag the food, and pay the cashier.

 Drive straight to a food pantry, and let your child deliver the goods in person.
 This exercise has so many good lessons that your child will never forget.